-Some of the functionality and services provided by the Illumio C-VEN and Kubelink depend on the Linux machine-id of each Kubernetes cluster node.
-Each machine-id must be unique in order to take advantage of the functionality.
-By default, the Linux operating system generates a random machine-id to give each Linux host uniqueness.
-However, there are cases when machine-id's can be duplicated across machines.
+Some of the functionality and services provided by the Illumio C-VEN and Kubelink depend on the Linux machine ID of each Kubernetes cluster node.
+Each machine ID must be unique in order to take advantage of the functionality.
+By default, the Linux operating system generates a random machine IDto give each Linux host uniqueness.
+However, there are cases when machine IDs can be duplicated across machines.
 This is common across deployments that clone machines from a golden image, for example, spinning up virtual machines from VMware templates, creating compute instances from a reference image, or from a template from a Public Cloud provider.

-Illumio Core requires a unique machine-id on all nodes.
+Illumio Core requires a unique machine ID on all nodes.
 This issue is more likely to occur with on-premises or laaS deployments, rather than with Managed Kubernetes Services (from Cloud Service Providers).
-For more information on how to create a new unique machine-id, see Troubleshooting [356].
+For more information, see "Troubleshooting".